About

 Getting involved

-LDIS for NHS trusts opens for data collection on Monday 3rd November 2025, go to the member’s area to register your organisation and start submitting your data, or click on the ‘data collection’ button at the top right-hand corner of this webpage.
+LDIS for NHS trusts opened for data collection on Monday 3rd November 2025.
+Go to the Member’s Area to register your organisation and start submitting your data, or click on the ‘data collection’ button at the top right-hand corner of this webpage.
 Data collection will be open until 31st March 2026.

 Click here to access the Year 8 project guidance